 Tracking Ecommerce KPIs in the Marketing Funnel

-The sheer amount of data and analytics tools available can quickly become overwhelming if you don’t have some core KPIs in place.
+The sheer amount of data and analytics tools available can quickly become overwhelming if you don’t have some core sales funnel KPIs in place.

 Start by setting up your ecommerce business on an analytics platform, if you haven’t done so already.
 Google Analytics is a free tool that tracks most of the ecommerce KPIs we’ll discuss in this post.